Desigveloper/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 7-print_chessboard.c: A function that takes a 2D array a representing the chessboard as an argument.
 It iterates over each row and column and prints the chessboard to the console.

+8-print_diagsums.c: A function that takes in a pointer to the first element of a square matrix of integers, as well as the size of the matrix.
+It then iterates over the elements on the two diagonals of the matrix, using pointer arithmetic to access elements in the matrix adding them up separately.
+Finally, it prints out the sums of the two diagonals.

+100-set_string.c: A function that takes in two parameters: a pointer to a pointer to a char (char **s) and a pointer to a char (char *to).
+It sets the value of the pointer to a char (*s) to the value of to.